DenverArtMuseum/mayer-2023/content/appendix.md

 order: 30
 ---

-Transcripts of letters appear below each letter.
-Spelling and punctuation match letter as closely as possible.
+Click the link below each letter to read the transcript.
+Original spelling and punctuation have been retained.

 {% figure 'miller-fig-1' %}